Montana/travis-cicdhooks/README.md

 ## API Token Creation

-Press enable, you’ll want to generate your API token through the CLI using the command `tavis token –-pro` (make sure you have the Travis gem installed.)
+Press enable, you’ll want to generate your API token through the CLI using the command `travis token –-pro` (make sure you have the Travis gem installed.)

 <img width="373" alt="Screenshot 2023-04-10 at 8 56 36 AM" src="https://user-images.githubusercontent.com/20936398/230940816-80792609-6d38-431a-a09a-aefd6e7cf7a2.png">